Reference

 LegitScript

 A private compliance certification organization that verifies legitimate online pharmacies and healthcare merchants.
-Google, Meta, and Microsoft require LegitScript Healthcare Certification for GLP-1 advertising.
-Most major US weight-loss telehealth providers carry it.
+Google, Meta and Microsoft require LegitScript Healthcare Certification for GLP-1 advertising.
+Most major US weight-loss telehealth programs carry it.

 Liraglutide